Published on July 31st, 2017 | by Ruben0

 Premium range (some of them only in small bottles)

 - Criadera /A, a Fino that is heading towards Amontillado.
 Around 12-13 years old.

 - Amontillado Carlos VII: around 15 years

-- Amontillado Solera Fundación: an old Fino taken further.
-This wine comes from the soleras laid down for the cellar’s foundation.
+- Amontillado Solera Fundación: this wine comes from the oldest soleras laid down for the cellar’s foundation.

 - Oloroso Asunción: around 10 years, on the boundary of a sweet and dry wine

 - Palo Cortado Abuelo Diego, meant to be an Amontillado but some barrels slowly moved away from this profile.
 Probably around 50 years of age.

 - Solera Cream: Oloroso sweetened with a little PX

 - Pedro Ximénez de Añada: young, sweet PX wine from sun-dried grapes.
 Aged in tinajas for one year and then in smaller barrels, half the size of the original botas, to speed up the maturation.
 Around 400-450 grams of sugar per liter.